FactomProject/factom-docs/cli/includes/_verify balances.md

 ![Wallet 93](images/wallet_078.png)

-The Node Visualizer will display the Entry Credit balance for the EC address under "Amount Available."
+The Control Panel will display the Entry Credit balance for the EC address under "Amount Available."
 In this example, we have a balance of 20 EC.

-You may also use the Node Visualizer to get more info about Transaction IDs, Block Numbers, Chain IDs, and more.
+You may also use the Control Panel to get more info about Transaction IDs, Block Numbers, Chain IDs, and more.

 **2) With the Factom Explorer**